astromatic/sextractor/branches/sexfigi/src/levmar/README.txt

 "Methods for Non-Linear Least Squares Problems", by K. Madsen, H.B.
 Nielsen and O. Tingleff, Technical University of Denmark (http://www.imm.dtu.dk/courses/02611/nllsq.pdf).

+LICENSE
+levmar is released under the GNU Public License (GPL), which can be found in the included LICENSE file.
+Note that GPL forbids commercial use.
+If you are interested in obtaining a commercial license for levmar, please email the author using the address at the end of this file.

 COMPILATION
  - On a Linux/Unix system, typing "make" will build both levmar and the demo